The Latest News On The API Economy

 Searching: No Search Term , Filtered By Category: "Video", Category: "Application Development", Category: "Social", Category: "Streaming"

-Ten more APIs have been added to the ProgrammableWeb directory in categories including eCommerce, Auto, and Marketing.
-Highlights include the Sonos API for home sound automation and the Arcentry API for architectural diagram creation.
-Here's a look at what is new for developers.
+Seven APIs have been added to the ProgrammableWeb directory in categories including Images, Messaging, and Analytics.
+Featured APIs today include the Sakari API for bulk messaging, the Companies House for UK company data, and the StickerPop API for app stickers.
+Here's a look at what is new.